- Academic Affairs

 Baltimore, MD 21201

 A scanned copy emailed to HRBenefits@umaryland.edu is sufficient.
-Please refer to the Tuition Remission Deadlines and Restrictions Chart.
+Please refer to the Fall 2017 USM Tuition Deadlines and Restrictions & Winter 2018 USM Tuition Deadlines and Restrictions.
 This chart is updated each semester and the deadlines for submission are determined and vary by institution.

 Once eligibility for remission is reviewed, an email will be sent to the requestor confirming the approval of eligibility for Tuition Remission.
 Please note, UMB verifies and confirms the eligibility for this benefit.
 Final approval and processing of the remission is completed by the attending school.